Selecting a language will automatically trigger the translation of the page content.

 Please note

-as a minor, you do not have to hold a residence card.
+as a minor, you do not have to hold a residence permit.

 Temporary long-stay visa: valid for 4 to 6 months

-This visa has a duration of between 4 and 6 months maximum.
-It is valid temporary authorisation to stay in France.
+This visa lasts between 4 and 6 months maximum.
+It is worth a temporary authorization to stay in France.
 It can be issued to you if you come to France:

 • or to engage in artistic activity,